vimasa-consulting/learner10x.com/README.md

 ## Contributing

-This is my personal template repository, but I welcome contributions!
+This documentation framework welcomes contributions from the community!

-- 🐛 **Bug Reports**: Create an issue if you find any problems
+- 🐛 **Bug Reports**: Found inaccuracies or broken links?
+Create an issue
-- 💡 **Feature Requests**: Suggest new features or improvements
+- 💡 **Content Suggestions**: Propose new guides or improvements
-- 🔧 **Pull Requests**: Submit PRs for bug fixes or enhancements
+- 🔧 **Pull Requests**: Submit improvements to existing documentation
+- 📝 **Real-World Examples**: Share your implementation experiences

 ## License

-MIT License - feel free to use this template for any project.
+MIT License - feel free to use this documentation framework for any project, commercial or personal.

 ---